NEW: Michael Brown's family "beyond outraged," saying police are blaming victim

 A resident of the St. Louis area, Wilson, 28, has been staying at a secure location since the shooting.

 On Friday, Police Chief Thomas Jackson disclosed the identity of the man whose actions sparked sometimes violent protests and thrust the city of 22,400, a St. Louis suburb, into the national spotlight.

-It was not known whether Wilson, an officer for six years, has been placed on modified assignment.
+It was not known whether Wilson – an officer for six years, including four in Ferguson – had been placed on modified assignment.
 Jackson told reporters the officer had faced no disciplinary action during his time on the job.

 Brown was African-American; Wilson is white.

-Hours after the officer's name was released, however, little further information emerged about him.
-The disclosure of his identity, in fact, was overshadowed by new details from the police implicating Brown in a convenience store robbery that was reported shortly before the shooting.
+The disclosure of the officer’s identity was overshadowed by new details from the police implicating Brown as a suspect in a convenience-store robbery that was reported shortly before the shooting.